trixi-framework/Trixi.jl/docs/src/parallelization.md

 ### [Performance](@id parallel_performance)
-For information on how to evaluate the parallel performance of Trixi, please have a look at the [Performance metrics of the `AnalysisCallback`](@ref) section, specifically at the descriptions of the walltime PID and the coretime PID.
+For information on how to evaluate the parallel performance of Trixi, please have a look at the [Performance metrics of the `AnalysisCallback`](@ref) section, specifically at the descriptions of the performance index (PID).